material-motion/material-motion/specifications/motion_family/springs.md

 Create state required to simulate a spring when an `AnchoredSpring` is provided for a new property.

 Preserve velocity when a property's destination changes.

+`ConfigureSpring` changes the behavior of any active or future springs.